Aglorios17/Aglorios17/README.md

 👩‍💻 I'm currently working on H42N42

-🧠 I'm currently learning on WebApp
+🧠 I'm currently learning on WebApp and Automation

 🤔 I'm looking for an internship